profile picture

 What Are the Parts of an Appraisal?

-A home purchase is the most important transaction many of us might ever encounter.
-Whether it's where you raise your family, a second vacation home or an investment, the purchase of real property is an involved transaction that requires multiple people working in concert to see it through.
+Purchasing a home can be the largest transaction most could ever consider.
+Whether it's where you raise your family, a seasonal vacation property or one of many rentals, the purchase of real property is an involved financial transaction that requires multiple parties to pull it all off.

-Most of the parties involved are very familiar.
-The real estate agent is the most known face in the transaction.
-Then, the mortgage company provides the financial capital necessary to fund the transaction.
-The title company makes sure that all areas of the sale are completed and that a clear title passes from the seller to the purchaser.
+Most of the people involved are very familiar.
+The real estate agent is the most recognizable face in the transaction.
+Next, the mortgage company provides the money required to bankroll the transaction.
+And ensuring all requirements of the exchange are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the real estate is worth the amount being paid?
-This is where the appraiser comes in.
+So, what party makes sure the value of the real estate is consistent with the purchase price?
+In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Young Real Estate Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first responsibility at Young Real Estate Appraisals is to inspect the property to determine its true status.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the shape a reasonable person would expect them to be.
-To ensure the stated size of the property has not been misrepresented and describe the layout of the home, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the property.
+To ascertain an accurate status of the property, it's our duty to first complete a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a reasonable person would expect them to be.
+To ensure the stated square footage is accurate and describe the layout of the property, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

-This is where the appraiser analyzes information on local construction costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
-This value usually sets the upper limit on what a property would sell for.
+Here, the appraiser uses information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property nearly identical to the one being appraised.
+This value often sets the upper limit on what a property would sell for.
 The cost approach is also the least used method.

-Appraisers can tell you a lot about the subdivisions in which they appraise.
-They innately understand the value of specific features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the home at hand.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers get to know the subdivisions in which they appraise.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject in question.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject property.

-A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Young Real Estate Appraisals, we are an authority when it comes to knowing the value of particular items in Palm Desert and Riverside County neighborhoods.
-The sales comparison approach to value is commonly given the most importance when an appraisal is for a home exchange.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Young Real Estate Appraisals, we are experts in knowing the value of particular items in Palm Desert and Riverside County neighborhoods.
+The sales comparison approach to value is most often given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach